 2.3.
 Students should ensure details are correct on your SOLE record: this information is used by the library system.

 2.4.
 Fines are charged for the late return of material.
-These can be paid on the issue machines in The Hive or Worcestershire County Council libraries, online via UPrint (students only) or at Firstpoint.
+Information on how to pay fines is available here.
 Non-payment may result in a temporary suspension of your account.

 2.5.
 The library provides a reservation system to ensure that books are available to all users.
 By borrowing material, you are agreeing to comply with the terms of the reservation service, and commit to returning items when requested.

 2.6.
 University debts, including library debts, should be cleared at the end of a course of study.
 Outstanding debts can be referred to the University's Finance Office for further action.

 3.1.
 Please show consideration to all other library members by following the guidance for behaviour in zoned areas.
 Information is displayed in each area.

 3.2.
 High standards of courtesy are expected of staff and of all library members using the buildings, as set out in the University's Diversity and Equality policies.